-The term 'Cash Flow' is explained in detail and with examples in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Cash Flow' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Cash Flow is either an incoming revenue or outgoing expense stream that affects the value of any cash account over time.
 Inflows of cash, or positive cash flows, typically result from one of three possible activities, including operations, investing, or financing for businesses or individuals.
 Individuals are also able to realize positive cash flows from gifts or donations.

 Negative cash flow is also called cash outflows.
 Outflows of cash happen because of either expenses or investments made.
 This is the case for both individuals’ finances, as well as for those of businesses.

 Where both individual finances and business corporate finances are concerned, positive cash flows are required to maintain solvency.
 Cash flows could be demonstrated because of a past transaction like selling a business product or a personal item or investment.
 They might also be projected into a future time for some consideration that a company or individual anticipates receiving and then possibly spending.
 No person or corporation can survive for long without cash flow.

 Positive cash flow is essential for a variety of needs.
 Sufficient cash flow allows for money for you to pay your personal bills and creditors.
 It also allows a business to cover the costs of employee payroll, suppliers’ bills, and creditors’ payments in a timely fashion.
 When individuals and businesses lack sufficient cash on hand to maintain their budget or operations, then they are named insolvent.
 Lasting insolvency generally leads to personal or corporate bankruptcy.